ChaosPaladin/L2Auth/README.md

 #L2NPC
 To be done

-Contact master.toma87@gmail.com in order to receive other parts or to have ports for Interlude
+Contact me in order to receive other parts or to have ports for Interlude

 You are welcome to contribute, just have a fun!